rust-unofficial/patterns/patterns/behavioural/command.md

 does not exploit dynamic dispatch.
-But if our command is a whole struct with a bunch of functions and variables defined as seperate module then the first approach would be more suitable.
+But if our command is a whole struct with a bunch of functions and variables defined as seperate module then using trait objects would be more suitable.
 As an example, the first approach is used in [`actix`](https://actix.rs/) when it registers a handler function for routes.